Halle Gate: 19th-century restoration

 While the other six gateways and the defensive walls were demolished between 1818 and 1840 to make way for the Small Ring (Brussels' inner ring road), the Halle Gate survived as it then served as a military prison.
 It was at other times used as a customs house, a granary, and a Lutheran church.
 In 1830, as Belgium gained its independence, demolition work had reached the gate, but the new government decided to spare it.
 In 1840, the street just inside of it was raised 3 m, making it impassable to vehicles.
-A toll was nonetheless still levied on commercial goods passing there until this practice was discontinued in 1865.
+An octroi was nonetheless still levied on commercial goods passing there until this practice was abolished in 1860.

 From 1868 to 1871, as the city was being modernised, the architect Henri Beyaert, with little regard for historical accuracy, transformed the austere medieval tower into something of a neo-Gothic castle, which fit better with the contemporary romantic perception of the Middle Ages.
 The outer entrance, now facing Saint-Gilles, is closer to the original appearance.
 In front of the inner gate, facing the City of Brussels, Beyaert added a circular tower topped by a large conical roof, containing a monumental spiral staircase.
 The old, rectangular windows were replaced by ogival ones.
 Beyaert also added turrets, a walkway and new battlements.

 In 1847, the Halle Gate was included in Belgium's Musée royal d'Armures, d'Antiquités et d'Ethnologie ("Royal Museum of Armour, Antiquities and Ethnology"), now named the Royal Museums of Art and History (RMAH).
 The collections included diplomatic gifts, mementoes and curiosa owned by the Dukes of Burgundy and subsequently the Habsburg archdukes, and which had been placed, until then, in various locations in Brussels.
 By 1889, the Halle Gate had become too small to house most of the collections, which were relocated to the Cinquantenaire/Jubelpark Museum.
 The gate continues to display armour and weapons.